Frequently asked questions

 How do I arrange our phone consultation or book a session?

 You can contact me via my online form, drop me an email or call me on my contact numbers.
 I aim to answer all queries within 48hrs, (excluding Bank Holidays and weekends).
-Alternatively, you can book a session directly via TimeWith or Harley Therapy.
+Alternatively, you can book a session directly via Harley Therapy.

 When do I see you and where?